Lynne Patton: Work for Trump family and Trump 2016 campaign

-Trump administration
+First Trump administration

 In January 2017, Patton was appointed a White House liaison and Director of Public Liaison for the United States Department of Housing and Urban Development.
 Since the Trump Organization co-owns some properties that receive federal rental subsidies from HUD, her position raised questions of conflict of interest.

 From July 5, 2017, to January 2021, Patton was head of HUD Region II, covering New York and New Jersey.
 She had no experience with housing policy.
-U.S. Representatives Grace Meng and Nydia Velázquez, both Democrats from New York, urged the administration to reconsider the appointment.
+U.S. representatives Grace Meng and Nydia Velázquez, both Democrats from New York, urged the administration to reconsider the appointment.

 In January 2018, Patton apologized after calling April Ryan, the White House correspondent and Washington bureau chief for American Urban Radio Networks, "Miss Piggy".

 In September 2018, Patton commented positively with two emojis on an Instagram post by Donald Trump Jr., the president's son, mocking the sexual assault allegation against Trump's Supreme Court nominee Brett Kavanaugh.
 That same month, Patton made misleading posts on social media suggesting that CNN "is #FakeNews."

 Patton's tenure at HUD was marked by publicity stunts.
 In November 2018, Patton claimed that she would be moving from her New York apartment in Trump Plaza to New York City Housing Authority (NYCHA) public housing, saying, "It was not okay for me to preside over the largest housing crisis in the nation from the warmth and comfort of my own safe and sanitary apartment while NYCHA residents continue to suffer the most inhumane conditions."
 Patton blamed the housing authority for ineptitude and indifference to the conditions "suffered by hard working residents."
 She began an announced month-long stay in NYCHA housing on February 11, 2019.

 Patton also made a "surprise cameo" at a hearing of Michael Cohen, a former Trump attorney.
 At the February 2019 House Oversight Committee hearing, Republican congressman Mark Meadows presented Patton at the hearing, to rebut Cohen's assertion that Trump is a "racist."
 This prompted a sharp exchange later between Meadows and Rep. Rashida Tlaib, who asserted, "The fact that someone would actually use a prop, a black woman, in this chamber in this committee is alone racist in itself."
-After being pressed by Committee Chairman Elijah Cummings (D-MD) on what she meant, Tlaib clarified her remarks and apologized to Meadows.
+After being pressed by committee chairman Elijah Cummings (D-MD) on what she meant, Tlaib clarified her remarks and apologized to Meadows.
 Patton also asked about the possibility of starring in a reality television program; and used the Trump family name in an unsuccessful attempt to have a HUD employee fired.

 In August 2019, she responded to the suicide of accused underage sex trafficker Jeffrey Epstein with an Instagram post that promoted unfounded conspiracy theories about Vince Foster's 1993 suicide; Patton suggested that both men had been killed by Hillary Clinton.